-Over 70% of our patients that come into our clinic are victims of a “mostly sitting”, sedentary job, which has resulted in Lower Back Pain (LBP).
+Over 70% of our patients that come into our clinic are victims of a “mostly sitting”, sedentary job, which has resulted in Lower Back Pain (LBP) or spine pain.
 Even though going to work can already be a pain for some, not actively pursuing an ergonomically friendly workplace environment, and increasing your physical activity will make every movement painful.
-Not only is sitting down for hours on end at work resulting in lower back pain, recent research has linked sedentary lifestyles with an increased risk of diabetes and heart disease.
+Not only is sitting down for hours on end at work resulting in lower back pain, or spine pain, but recent research has also linked sedentary lifestyles with an increased risk of diabetes and heart disease.

 Here’s what you need to know about desk jobs:

 - Many people are often in jobs they enjoy, but it forces them behind a desk.
 This has the potential to wreak havoc with your spinal health.